MDG Technology patterns for common EA use cases

 - Capability decomposes to Capability (stereotype:

-decomposed_by) - Capability realises BusinessProcess (stereotype:
+decomposed_by) - Capability realizes BusinessProcess (stereotype:

-realisedbyprocess) - ApplicationComponent realises Capability (stereotype:
+realised_by_process) - ApplicationComponent realizes Capability (stereotype:

-realises_capability) - OrganisationalUnit owns Capability (stereotype:
+realises_capability) - OrganizationalUnit owns Capability (stereotype:

 capability_owner)

-Quick Linker config:
+Quick Linker config

 - Source: Capability

-- Target: ApplicationComponent, BusinessProcess, OrganisationalUnit
+- Target: ApplicationComponent, BusinessProcess, OrganizationalUnit

 - Display: Show tagged values for

-strategicimportanceandmaturitylevelin tooltips
+strategic_importanceandmaturity_levelin tooltips

 2. Application Portfolio (with lifecycle attributes)

-Element types:
+Element types

-ApplicationComponent(stereotype:Application)Node(infrastructure; stereotype:HostingEnvironment)DataObject(consumed/produced data)Capability(realised by application)
+ApplicationComponent(stereotype:Application)Node(infrastructure; stereotype:HostingEnvironment)DataObject(consumed/produced data)Capability(realized by application)

-Key tagged values:
+Key tagged values

 | Name | Type | Purpose |